Thousands of flights canceled, delayed at start of workweek

 In Michigan, the authority that runs Detroit International Airport said crews were working around the clock to remove snow and maintain the airfield.
 Atlanta’s airport authority advised travelers to arrive earlier than usual because of high passenger volume, potential weather issues and pandemic-fueled staffing shortages that could lengthen the time it takes to get through security gates.

-And thousands of miles from the closest snow storms, Hawaiian Airlines said it had to cancel several flights between islands and across the Pacific due to staffing shortages.
+Thousands of miles from the snow storms, Hawaiian Airlines said it had to cancel several flights between islands and across the Pacific due to staffing shortages.

-Southwest Airlines said it was working to help customers affected by about 400 flights canceled around the country Sunday, about 11% of its schedule.
-The Dallas-based airline anticipates even more operational challenges to come as the storm system pushes into the Eastern seaboard.

-Delta Air Lines said Sunday it was issuing a travel waiver for planned flights this week out of mid-Atlantic airports in Baltimore and Washington in preparation for forecasted winter weather.

-American Airlines said most of Sunday’s canceled flights had been canceled ahead of time to avoid last-minute disruptions at the airport.

-SkyWest, a regional carrier that operates flights under the names American Eagle, Delta Connection and United Express, grounded more than 500 flights Sunday, about 20% of its schedule, according to FlightAware.

-Airlines have said they are taking steps to reduce cancellations caused by workers affected by the pandemic.
-United is offering to pay pilots triple or more of their usual wages for picking up open flights through most of January.
-Spirit Airlines reached a deal with the Association of Flight Attendants for double pay for cabin crews through Tuesday, a union spokesperson said.
+Airlines are paying temporary bonuses to encourage pilots and flight attendants to pick up flights left empty by co-workers with COVID-19.
+United will pay pilots triple their usual wages for picking up open flights through most of January.
+Spirit Airlines reached a deal with the union to pay flight attendants double through Tuesday.

-Airlines hope that extra pay and reduced schedules get them through the holiday crush and into the heart of January, when travel demand usually drops off.
-The seasonal decline could be sharper than normal this year because most business travelers are still grounded.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.